The Ultimate Guide to Order Management

 Best for: High-growth companies with unique business models that don't fit standard software patterns.
 Multi-vendor marketplaces, subscription commerce, or complex B2B operations requiring extensive customization.

-Advantages: Unlimited customization without vendor constraints.
+Advantages: Customization without vendor constraints.
 Modern architecture scales to enterprise volumes.
 You own the source code and development roadmap.

 Limitations: Requires technical expertise for implementation and maintenance.
 Higher upfront development costs.
 Ongoing responsibility for system updates and security.